-The Court is an important part of the Clark County, Nevada financial reporting entity, and are financially accountable and considered a component unit of the County.
+The Court is part of the Clark County, Nevada financial reporting entity, and considered a component unit of the County.
 The accounting policies of the Court conform to accounting principles generally accepted in the United States of America as applicable to governmental entities.